Orthogonal polynomials and diffusion operators: Abstract

 \section{Abstract}

-{Generalizing the work of \cite{BakM, Maze}, we give a general solution to the following problem: describe the triplets $(\Omega,g,\mu)$ where $g= (g^{ij}(x))$ is the (co)metric associated to the symmetric second order differential operator $L (f) = \frac{1}{\rho}\sum_{ij} \partial_i (g^{ij} \rho \partial_j f)$, defined on a domain $\Omega$ of $\mathbb R^d$ and such that $L$ is expandable on a basis of orthogonal polynomials on $\cL^2(\mu)$, and $d\mu=\rho(x)dx$ is some admissible measure.
-In dimension $d=2$, and up to affine transformations, we find $10$ compact domains $\Omega$ plus a one parameter family.
-We also give some description of the non-compact cases in this dimension. }
+We study the following problem: describe the triplets $(\Omega,g,\mu)$ where $g= (g^{ij}(x))$ is the (co)metric associated with the symmetric second order differential operator $\LL (f) = \frac{1}{\rho}\sum_{ij} \partial_i (g^{ij} \rho \partial_j f)$ defined on a domain $\Omega$ of $\mathbb R^d$ (that is $\LL$ is a diffusion operator with reversible measure $\mu(dx)= \rho(x) dx$) and such that there exists an orthonormal basis of $\cL^2(\mu)$ made of polynomials which are at the same time eigenvectors of $\LL$, where the polynomials are ranked according to their natural degree.
+We reduce this problem to a certain algebraic problem (for any $d$) and we find all solutions for $d=2$ when $\Omega$ is compact.
+Namely, in dimension $d=2$, and up to affine transformations, we find $10$ compact domains $\Omega$ plus a one-parameter family.
+The proof that this list is exhaustive relies on the Pl\"ucker-like formulas for the projective dual curves applied to the complexification of $\partial\Omega$.
+We then describe some geometric origins for these various models.
+We also give some description of the non-compact cases in this dimension.